 Manufacturing safety relies on rigorous maintenance, but maintenance workers are as likely to injure themselves as other industry workers.
 In 2019, 78 maintenance workers suffered a fatal injury in the US, which equals 13 deaths per 100.000 workers.

 Many maintenance workers suffer injuries or fatalities because they put themselves in unnecessarily dangerous situations.
 Why would they do that?
-Because improper maintenance halts production and loses the company income by the minute.
+Because improper maintenance halts production and reduces the company’s income by the minute.

 Due to time restraints, maintenance staff injuries are often caused by improper upkeep methods.
 In other words, to improve manufacturing safety, we first need to improve maintenance safety and reduce the fatalities of maintenance workers.

-In comparison, construction workers suffered 14 fatal injuries per 100.000, while farmers suffered 21 deaths per 100.000 workers.
+In comparison, construction workers suffered 14 fatal injuries per 100.000 workers, while farmers suffered 21 deaths per 100.000 workers.
 Developing better manufacturing safety routines would reduce all these numbers.